kira-96/ecmccfg/hugo/content/manual/motion_cfg/axisYaml.md

     armCmd:                                           # Value in dec to arm latch/touch probe to write to encoder.control
     armBits:                                          # Bit size of encoder.latch.armCmd
   primary: True                                       # Use this encoder as primary (for control)
+  useAsCSPDrvEnc: True                                # Use this encoder as CSP drive encoder (ecmc controller enabled in CSP)
   homing:
     type: 3                                           # Homing sequence type
     position: -30                                     # Position to reference encoder to